Lace up. Hit the sidewalk. Go. In some respects, running represents the simplest possible sport or workout.

 Stay Smart to Prevent Running Injuries

 Thanks to the high impact and repetitive nature of the sport, running injuries are common.
-In a 2018 study published in the American Journal of Sports Medicine, two-thirds of runners developed at least one injury during a two-year period.
-But that doesn't mean there's nothing you can do to ward them off.
+Running injury statistics show as many as two-thirds of runners develop at least one injury during a two-year period, according to a 2018 study in the American Journal of Sports Medicine.
+But that doesn't mean there's nothing you can do to ward injuries off.

 "The top cause of running injury that I have seen is runners trying to ramp up training volume too much and too soon," Tripp says.
 Setting reasonable goals and following a smart training plan that increases by no more than 10 percent each week reduces your odds of damaging your joints, muscles, tendons or bones.